 4. Corn Flakes with Milk + Rice Bars:

 I’ve met guys allergic to oatmeal and hence you can always replace them with a nice bowl of corn flakes and milk:

 - 200 grams of milk (use any other type of milk desired!)

 This meal may not saturate you enough so grab a snack like this:

-These rice caloric bars usually contain sugars hence skinny-fat or fat guys should avoid them.
+These rice caloric bars usually contain a lot of added sugar hence skinny-fat or fat guys should avoid them.
 The other ones can grab 2-3 of them.
 They have proteins, calories, fibers.
 Not necessarily healthy, but they fit in sometimes.
 Great as snacks even before working out.
-Those of you focusing on losing weight replace these bars with some peanuts, nuts and almonds.
+Those of you focusing on losing weight replace these bars with some peanuts, nuts, and almonds.

 Some of my recommendations are vegans or vegetarian, and thus if you are not one of them then please add some animal protein at lunchtime.
 Although they contain some proteins, they are usually incomplete and for someone who tries to gain mass having complete proteins is important.
 Complete proteins can be found in animal sources.

 - almonds, cashew, nuts